Bworld-Studio/openPharma/README.md

 ## Last Update

-### 0.2.1
+### 0.2.2
-  - ✅ Bump to 0.2.1
+  - ✅ Bump to 0.2.2
-  - 🚧 External APIs framework
+  - ⬆️ Updates all depedencies
-  - 🚧 Reorganization of the file system
+  - 🔨 Correction on Client models
-  - 🚧 Start splitting of db queries from api
+  - 🚧 Start the splitting of db queries from api

 [Complete changelog](https://github.com/Bworld-Studio/openpharma/blob/main/CHANGELOG.md)